Skip to content

 uv

-Use uv run when working within a project context:
+Use uv run inside a project

 uv run src/myproject/main.py